Ungoliant photophaga: Diet and predators

 The New Zealand glow-worm (Arachnocampa luminosa) is a species of midge, whose larvae luminesce to lure flying insects into sticky silken threads.
 Glow-worms are notably abundant in Waitomo cave systems, and the Glowworm Caves are an international tourist attraction.
-Harvestmen species like F. photophaga and F. bona have been observed extracting glow-worm larvae from their silken nests on the cave roof, without being entangled in sticky threads.
-Both males and females of F. photophaga have plumose setae on their pedipalps, the adhesive properties of which may help capture glow-worm larvae, pupae, and adults.
+Harvestmen species like U. photophaga and U. bona have been observed extracting glow-worm larvae from their silken nests on the cave roof, without being entangled in sticky threads.
+Both males and females of U. photophaga have plumose setae on their pedipalps, the adhesive properties of which may help capture glow-worm larvae, pupae, and adults.

 New Zealand harvestmen are eaten by various vertebrate species, including introduced mammals (possums, hedgehogs, rats, stoats), bats, birds, frogs, tuatara, and fish (kōaro).
 Invertebrate predators such as spiders also prey upon harvestmen and cannibalism occurs within the Neopilionidae.
-Like other Eupnoi harvestmen, Forsteropsalis photophaga can autotomise legs to escape potential predators, breaking the leg off at a pre-determined breakage plane between the trochanter and femur.
+Like other Eupnoi harvestmen, U. photophaga can autotomise legs to escape potential predators, breaking the leg off at a pre-determined breakage plane between the trochanter and femur.
 New Zealand Neopilionidae will also often employ thanatosis, or playing dead, when disturbed.
-Parasitic mites are frequently found attached to New Zealand harvestmen, including at least one undescribed species of Microtrombidiidae found on F. photophaga.
+Parasitic mites are frequently found attached to New Zealand harvestmen, including at least one undescribed species of Microtrombidiidae found on U. photophaga.